 Get In Touch

 If you have been injured in a bicycle accident due to someone else’s negligent or reckless driving, you deserve justice.
 You should not have to suffer through this painful time all on your own.
 Whether or not your injuries require long stays in the hospital, expensive treatments, physical therapy, or other modes of alternative therapy, they are likely very expensive.
 On top of all this, you may find yourself out of work as a result.
 Not only do you deserve justice, you deserve compensation to help you pay for your injuries and/or damages to your property.
 Please do not hesitate to contact an experienced personal injury attorney right away.
 The more time you lose, the greater the difficulty in getting you the best possible outcome for your personal injury case.
 I would be happy to talk with you and answer any questions or concerns you may have.
-Call me at my office in Sherman Oaks, California.
+Call me.